zerofo/sys-con/doc/Troubleshooting.md

 Search for logs starting with `|E|`, If you find one, this is an error and it might give you a hint about the issue.

-## How to attach a logs to a ticket
+## How to attach a logs to a ticket ?
 - Edit `/config/sys-con/config.ini`
 - change `log_level=2` to `log_level=0`
 - Reboot your console
 - Wait for the console to boot
-- Plug your Controllers
+- Connect your controllers
 - Wait for the issue
 - Download the logs from `/config/sys-con/log.log`